Coko-Foundation/ketty/docs/docs/userGuide/06-Administration/02-admin-localisation.md

 3. Click "Save New Language" to complete the process

 :::info
 When you add a new language, it functions as a customised language.
-If other Ketty users would benefit from this language, please consider **contributing a new standardised language** by referring to the ['Localisation' section](../../getInvolved/04-Localising%20Ketty's%20Interface.md) of the Contributor's Guide.
+If other Ketty users would benefit from this language, please consider **contributing a new standardised language** by referring to the ['Localisation' section](../../getInvolved/04-Localising%20Ketty's%20Interface.md) of the Get Involved Guide.
 :::

 ## Managing translation files